 Tag That Photo is a Microsoft 64-bit Windows OS desktop software application.
-Includes Windows 7, 8, and 10 with latest service packs.
+Includes Windows 7, 8, 10, and 11 with the latest service packs.
 It does not support 32 bit Windows systems.

 No, Tag That Photo is installed and operated locally on your Windows desktop or laptop.
 You decide which folders you want it to scan for photos.
 As long as you can see the folders from Windows File Explorer, Tag That Photo should be able to manage them.
 This includes folders on drives physically in your computer, or local folders that are mirrored to a cloud-based service such as Dropbox, USB drives, or network-attached drives such as NAS devices.
 Just be sure the drives are normally resident and not temporarily attached to your system.

 Tag That Photo licensed subscribers have the option to write tags (face tags, meta tags, and geotags) into each image using Adobe's XMP metadata format.
 We adhere to the Metadata Working Group standard, similar to Microsoft Gallery, Picasa, and others.
 This ensures that the tagging information is preserved and "goes with" the image when opened in other programs.
-More info about XMP can be found here and here.
+More info about XMP can be found on Wikipedia.

-Writing the XMP metadata into the image is an optional feature of Tag That Photo and will not conflict with the IPTC data.
+Writing the XMP metadata into the image is an optional feature of Tag That Photo and will not conflict with the IPTC or Exif data.
 Regardless of whether you check the box for XMP writing, the metadata is also written into a separate local database on your computer.
-That is stored in the "appdata/local/tagthatphoto" folder.
+That is stored in the AppData folder under your User account.